sreekants/ceres-hera/README.md

 The Ceres project is an exploratory experiment to figure out a low-cost turnkey infrastructure on a national scale can avert the scourge of climate change in the poorest of countries around the world.
 Although this is an Indian story, there is a resonance of the same challenges across Equatorial & Sub-Saharan Africa, South-Asia, Latin America & South East Asia.

 ## Introduction
 The Hera release is an exploratory experiment to figure out what kind of a low-cost IoT infrastructure is required to delopy AI-based precision farming across farms in emerging countries.
-The experiments in architecture, platforms & technologies here, are the intial steps toward a highly distributed, remotely deployable IoT host operating system running on a broad set of real-time OS (including Arduino, RTOS, Windows-Embedded & Linux), operating in devices spread across farms in the emerging countries.
+The experiments in architecture, platforms & technologies here, are the intial steps toward a highly distributed, remotely deployable IoT hosted operating system running on a broad set of real-time OS (including Arduino, RTOS, Windows-Embedded & Linux), operating in devices spread across farms in the emerging countries.

 ### Related Reading
 #### Artificial Intelligence & IoT